pzivich/Delicatessen/docs/Built-in Equations.rst

     estr = MEstimator(psi, init=[1., ])
     estr.estimate(solver='lm')

-Here, the parameter for the exponential model should be non-negative (the optimizer does not know this), so a positive value should be given to help the root-finding procedure along.
+Here, the parameter for the exponential model should be non-negative, so a positive value should be given to help the root-finding procedure.

 While the parameter for the exponential model may be of interest, we are often more interested in the one of the functions over time.
 For example, we may want to plot the estimated survival function over time. ``delicatessen``